Simulating 2D lattice gauge theories on a qudit quantum computer: Simulating gauge fields and matter

 \section{Simulating gauge fields and matter}

 In our first experiment, we study 2D-QED on a lattice with open boundary conditions, crucially including both matter and gauge fields.
 In contrast to previous experiments (simulating LGTs in 1D or without matter) we observe the effects of virtual pair-creation, electromagnetic fields, and their interplay~\cite{paulson_simulating_2021} by studying the ground state expectation value of the plaquette operator $\langle\plaqop \rangle=-\frac{1}{V} \langle \hat{H}_B\rangle$.
 Specifically, we consider the basic building block of the two-dimensional lattice, i.e.\ a single plaquette with open boundary conditions, consisting of four matter sites and four gauge fields, see inset in \figrefp{fig:1}{f}.
 These gauge and matter degrees of freedom are constrained by Gauss' law in Eq.~\eqref{eq:gausslaw} at each vertex.
-These constraints can be encoded explicitly into an effective Hamiltonian, in which redundant gauge degrees of freedom are eliminated, see \methods~\ref{sec:Methods_EncodedHamiltonian}.
+These constraints can be encoded explicitly into the Hamiltonian by eliminating redundant gauge degrees of freedom as shown in \methods~\ref{sec:Methods_EncodedHamiltonian}.
 As a result, the resource requirements for our quantum computation are significantly reduced, while at the same time, the simulated states are guaranteed to be physical, i.e.~obey Gauss' law.
-The effective Hamiltonian per plaquette then involves only one gauge field.
+Using this formulation, the Hamiltonian per plaquette then involves only one gauge field.
 Employing the minimal gauge field truncation using three levels (i.e.~$d=3$), our VQE ansatz is then given by a hybrid qudit-qubit approach with one qutrit representing the gauge degree of freedom, and four qubits representing electrons and positrons residing on the four vertices, see \figrefp{fig:1}{d}.
+We note that these requirements for 2D connectivity and two different constituents are most easily satisfied in an all-to-all connected mixed-dimensional digital quantum processor as opposed to analog Ising-type simulators~\cite{kokail2019self}.